rviannaoliveira/mobile-developer-security-roadmap/README.md

 ### :book: Authors
-This was derived from a series created on youtube about security, check it out and subscribe to the channel!\
+This was derived from a series created on youtube about security, check it out and subscribe to the channel.
 The video was made together with:\
 [Me](https://www.linkedin.com/in/rviannaoliveira)\
 [Gabriel Amorim](https://www.linkedin.com/in/gabriel-silveira-amorim-2a8b5827/)\
 [João Calvo](https://www.linkedin.com/in/jfc-nunes/)\